 "Freshmen 15" Fact or Myth?

 Nashville, Ark. – Many colleges and universities will be starting classes this week.
 This is a very exciting time for students heading off to college for the first time!
 They will face lots of challenges, many rewarding ones.
 Most students have heard of the “Freshmen 15” which is gaining at least 15 pounds that first year of college.
 For some students, this may be a concern.
 The good news is this is a myth!
-The bad news is that most freshmen will gain some weight, but the freshman 15 is alliterative hyperbole.
+The bad news is that most freshmen will gain some weight, but the freshman 15 is not true.

 Very few freshmen, in fact, only about 5 percent gain 15 pounds during their first year of college.
 According to a study conducted by Auburn University, most freshmen will gain about four to six pounds that first year.
 There are several reasons this occur.